Will I have to repay my Student Finance grants or loans? (overpayments)

 If you withdraw after the end of the academic year, i.e. during the summer vacation, QMUL won’t report this to SFE.
 SFE will know you have withdrawn because QMUL won’t confirm that you have enrolled at the start of the next academic year.
 Therefore if you withdraw after the end of an academic year, you should not be asked to repay any Student Finance for that academic year.

-Tuition Fee Loans and Maintenance Loans are added together to make up your overall student loan account.
+Tuition Fee Loans and Maintenance Loans are added together to make up your overall student loan account balance.
 You will need to make loan repayments once you are earning a minimum amount of money a year, from the April after you withdraw.
 The minimum earnings amount varies depending on when you started your course.
 For more information see the student loan repayment pages.

 If you receive Student Finance grants, you will only have to repay the portion that covers the period from the date you have been deregistered.
 Contact a Welfare Adviser in the Advice and Counselling Service if you need advice about your options.